July 1st: On this day

 2009, Sir Cliff Richard was ordered to demolish a £30,000 conservatory at his home in Surrey after the local council ruled that the conservatory should never have been built.
 The planning committee said the building contravened policy on green belt areas because it added more than 30% extra floor space.

-2009, The week after Michael Jackson’s death, the singer dominated the Top Ten of Billboard’s album chart.
+2009, The week after Michael Jackson’s death, The King Of Pop dominated the Top Ten of Billboard’s album chart.
 Leading the pack was Number Ones, followed by The Essential Michael Jackson at No.2, Thriller was No.3 and Off The Wall was No.4.
 The Jackson 5’s Ultimate Collection held the No.5 spot, Bad was No.6, Dangerous was No.7, Greatest Hits – HIStory – Vol. 1 came in at No.8 and Michael’s Ultimate Collection occupied the No.9 position.
 Collectively, Jackson’s solo albums sold 415,000 copies for the week, 58% of which were digital downloads.
 The week before his death, his titles sold a combined 10,000 units.

 July 1st: Born on this day